-3.3.
+3.4.
 Barcode Parsing

-- In this step, the three single-cell barcodes are extracted from the reads and error corrected using ScaleBio bcParser executable. - This is included in the Docker/Singularity container or can be downloaded with ScaleRNA/env/download-scale-tools.sh - Error correction is done against the list of expected barcode sequences, allowing up to 1 mismatch. - If --splitFastq is enabled, each set of FASTQ files (e.g. each sequencing lane) is processed in parallel, otherwise they are pooled before this step.
+- In this step, the single-cell barcodes are extracted from the reads and error corrected using ScaleBio bcParser executable. - This is included in the Docker/Singularity container or can be downloaded with ScaleRNA/env/download-scale-tools.sh - Error correction is done against the list of expected barcode sequences, allowing up to 1 mismatch. - If --splitFastq is enabled, each set of FASTQ files (e.g. each sequencing lane) is processed in parallel, otherwise they are pooled before this step.

-3.4.
+3.5.
 Sample Demultiplexing

-- If different samples were loaded into different wells of the RT Barcode plate during the ScaleBio Single Cell RNA Sequencing workflow, they are separated at this point for independent analysis. - Implemented in bcParser together with Barcode Parsing. - Uses the samples.csv sheet (see Chapter 2: Input Files for more information) to define RT barcodes for each sample. - Outputs a pair of FASTQ files (barcode read and transcript read) for each sample. - If --splitFasta is enabled and the reads were not already split on PCR barcode during bcl-convert, reads within each input FASTQ will be split based on RT barcode here.
+- If different samples were loaded into different wells of the RT Barcode plate during the ScaleBio Single Cell RNA Sequencing workflow, they are separated at this point for independent analysis. - Implemented in bcParser together with Barcode Parsing. - Uses the samples.csv sheet (see Chapter 2: Input Files for more information) to define RT barcodes for each sample. - Outputs an unaligned bam file (cell barcodes in the tags, transcript in read) for each sample. - o Transcript reads shorter than 16 bp after trimming are discarded. - If --splitFasta is enabled and the reads were not already split on PCR barcode during bcl-convert, reads within each input FASTQ will be split based on RT barcode here.
 These subsets can then also be processed in parallel.
 RT barcodes corresponding to the same sample will be merged at the end of the workflow.

-3.5.
+3.6.
 Generation of Library QC Report

 Produces an HTML report with QC metrics for the whole ScaleBio RNA library.
-This report focuses on barcode matching rates, read distribution across samples, and data quality across all barcodes (RT, Ligation, and Index PCR).
+This report focuses on barcode matching rates, read distribution across samples, and data quality across all barcodes (RT, Bead, and Index PCR).